Platform Economy

 Can logistics support the promise?

-Digital wallets, installment payments, credit products and acquiring services expand purchasing ability and seller participation.
-In markets with limited banking access or inflation pressure, payment infrastructure can shape retail demand directly.
+Digital wallets, installment payments, credit products and acquiring services expand purchasing ability and seller participation, especially where banking access and purchasing power are uneven.

 How do global platforms pressure local markets?

-Temu, Shein, Amazon and Shopee can pressure local retailers through price, assortment and delivery expectations.
-They also force governments and domestic platforms to respond to customs, taxation, competition and consumer-protection questions.
+Temu, Shein, Amazon and Shopee can pressure local retailers through price, assortment and delivery expectations while forcing responses around customs, taxation and competition.

-A listing is not the same as market access.
-Sellers need visibility, conversion, fulfillment, pricing, reviews, payment compatibility, stock reliability and buyer trust to turn marketplace presence into durable sales.
+A marketplace listing is not the same as market access.
+Sellers need visibility, conversion, fulfillment, pricing, reviews, payment compatibility, stock reliability and buyer trust.

 Marketplaces